-How to Get Free Ethereum?
+How to Get Free Ethereum

-Knowing that there is no such thing as free lunch or a money tree, wanting to learn how to get free Ethereum may seem like a waste of time.
+Knowing that there is no such thing as free lunch or a money tree, wanting to learn how to get free ethereum may seem like a waste of time.
 Well, not exactly, but you can surely spend your time better than looking for ways to earn free ETH and buy a pie in the sky in the process.

 Here are a few examples of Ethereum faucet websites:

 A constantly renewed ETH faucet list can be found here.
-Some of these sites ask you to turn off your ad blocking software and pose high cash out limits, so be careful when investing your time and resources.
+Some of these sites ask you to turn off your ad blocking software and pose high cash-out limits, so be careful when investing your time and resources.

-Better Alternatives to the Ethereum Faucets
+Better alternatives to the ethereum faucets

-Mine Ethereum.
-Of course, mining comes with initial costs, however, it's still the most legit way to earn Ethereum.
+- Mine ethereum.
+Of course, mining comes with initial costs; however, it's still the most legit way to earn Ethereum.
 It's not free but has way more potential for significant returns.

-Get a cloud mining contract.
-Alternatively, you can buy a cloud mining contract and rent mining gear in one of the Ethereum mining rigs.
+- Get a cloud mining contract.
+Alternatively, you can buy a cloud mining contract and rent mining gear in one of the ethereum mining rigs.
 You'll receive your share of the rewards in your wallet but know your breakeven period before putting your signature on a deal.

-Buy Ether.
-The simplest way to obtain a substantial amount of Ether is simply to buy it in one of the exchanges.
+- Buy ether.
+The simplest way to obtain a substantial amount of ether is simply to buy it in one of the exchanges.
 Some of the best exchanges to start your trading career are Coinbase, Kraken, and Bitstamp.
 There you can purchase ETH with Dollars (USD) or Euros (EUR).
 Besides, you can check our Price Tracker to find the best price to buy/sell ETH.

-Work for Ether.
+- Work for ether.
 You can unleash your talents for Ether.
-Whether you’re good at writing, design or accounting, working for Ether isnâ€™t unorthodox.
-See websites like Cryptojoblist.com or Crypto.jobs to find out whether there are job openings for you.
+Whether you are good at writing, design, or accounting, working for Ether isnâ€™t unorthodox.
+See websites like PompCryptoJobs.com, Cryptojoblist.com, or Crypto.jobs to find out whether there are job openings for you.